adelapie/ghidra-evm/README.md

 ### TODO

-- Implement memory structures for dealing with instructions having large operands such as PUSH32 in order to improve the decompilation process.
+- Implement memory structures for dealing with instructions having large operands such as PUSH32.
+- Improve the SLEIGH definitions of complex instructions to aid the decompilation process.
-- Implement the storage functionality of Ethereum
+- Implement the storage functionality of Ethereum.